 In 1934, the 125th Street Apollo Theater opened, presenting shows featuring the great band leaders and acts of the day: Cab Calloway, Duke Ellington and Jimmie Lunceford, Pigmeat Markham, Butterbeans & Susie, the Inkspots -- and a chorus line of 16 of the most beautiful dancers in New York.
 Over the stage door a sign was painted, “Through these portals pass the most beautiful girls in Harlem.”
 They were the glue that held the shows together.
 While the headliners came and went, the chorus line rehearsed a new show each week, working 15 hour days, 7 days every week.
 The first show went up at 11 a.m., and when the curtain came down at night, the chorus line rehearsed for another 2-3 hours preparing the new show, often until 2:00 am.
 They grabbed sleep on rented cots or chairs pushed together.
 15 hours a day.
 7 days a week.
-No vacation.
+No vacation, no sick days, when you weren't there you lost your job.
 Until February 23, 1940.